kassandraoftroy/erc5564-contracts/README.md

 `ERC5564DirectTransfers` - Transfer any ERC20 or ERC721 to a stealth address and announce it

-NOT AUDITED - DO NOT USE IN PRODUCTION - USE AT YOUR OWN RISK
+NOT AUDITED - HOMEROLLED CRYPTO - USE AT YOUR OWN RISK

 ## Deployments